bitcoinfo/bitcoin-history/pgp-and-me/index.md

 ---
-layout: page
+layout: single
 title: Practical Cypherpunk Essentials
-description: Phil Zimmerman, PGP and Bitcoin Signatures, BitcoinTalk Escrow, DeepDotWeb, Various Apps and Resourses.
+description: "Asymmetric Encryption: Phil Zimmerman, PGP and Bitcoin Signatures, BitcoinTalk Escrow, DeepDotWeb, Various Apps and Resourses."
 image: https://i.imgur.com/swEAkJm.png
 hide_description: true
 sidebar:
   nav: "infonav"
+share: true
+toc: true
 ---

 This page is the result of me figuring out how to make PGP a part of my life, for BitcoinTalk escrow, and other Bitcoin related activities.